Ok folks, I’m going to keep this short and sweet! Let’s cut to the important facts.

 For several decades Canon and Nikon have been duking it out, with Nikon firmly gaining the upper hand.
 While each has similar deep collections of quality glass, Nikon cameras in general offer approx. 15 stops of dynamic range with Canon only 12-13.
 For most nature photographers, dynamic range is critically important.

-Additionally, Nikon’s latest consumer flagship the D850 is a great sports/birding camera with the ability to expertly focus/track moving objects.
+Additionally, Nikon’s consumer flagship DSLR the D850 has been a great sports/birding camera with the ability to expertly focus/track moving objects.
 Couple that with a fast 7/sec frame rate and this camera can do it all.
-Canon’s 5D Mk IV can’t focus lock/track sufficiently well and has a painfully slow frame rate (with a buffer that almost immediately bogs down).
+Canon’s equivalent the 5D Mk IV could not focus lock/track sufficiently well and has a painfully slow frame rate (with a buffer that almost immediately bogs down).

 Why are people moving to mirrorless?